-In our opinion, the financial statements present fairly, in all material respects, the financial position of St. Joseph's Health Care, London as at March 31, 2011, and its results of operations and its cash flows for the year then ended in accordance with Canadian generally accepted accounting principles.
+In our opinion, these financial statements present fairly, in all material respects, the financial position of St. Joseph's Health Care, London as at March 31, 2012, and its financial performance and cash flows for the year then ended in accordance with Canadian generally accepted accounting principles.